 Please see the DataNucleus code format convention

 - Volunteer to be a developer of DataNucleus.
 To do this you need to start off by

 contributing patches for issues, and demonstrate your commitment to the project.

-Once you've done this for a period then we'll invite you to join the project.
+Once you've done this for a while then we'll invite you to join the project.

 You then go to the "Volunteers" section of our Forum and post the developer agreement